Kevinw2013/Lann_documents/docs/configuration.md

 Moreover, you may also want to have more advanced functions specific to progress management, for example:
 - We want to keep track of the number of annotated files finished by each annotator and how much time spent.
 - We want to let the team members know instantly when tasks are assigned or automatic quality test is finished.
+- We want to go back straightly to the latest file we worked on when we logged in last time.

-An overview dashboard is provided for each project to summarize the on-going tasks and progress of each annotator.
+For fulfill these functions that can make our projects go more smoothly, an overview dashboard is provided for each project to summarize the on-going tasks and progress of each annotator.
 In addition, emails will be sent to annotators when new activities related to them happen in LANN.
+The stopping point of annotators' latest work is also be recorded for a convinent navigation to resume the work.

 ## How Can LANN Help Me ?